atelon/atelon-utils/docs/README.md

 ## Development

 Write some changes.
-Use Visual Studio Code to build project with commands: compose-up-build, compose-down-build.
+Typedoc is not working under docker, so run it manually.
+Use Visual Studio Code to build project with commands: app-build.

 ## Debug